Military members have access to one of the best home-buying programs around — the VA loan.

-This becomes more important if you have big career or personal life events coming in the next few years, such as a planned PCS, retirement, etc.
+This becomes more important if you have big career or personal life events coming in the next few years, such as a planned PCS or retirement.

-When you’re considering a home purchase within 5 years of retirement, you need to seriously consider if that is the home you’ll retire to.
+When you’re considering a home purchase within five years of retirement, you need to seriously consider if that is the home you’ll retire in.
 If you think you’ll move after retirement or separation, you need to think twice about committing to a home purchase in the first place.

-The amount you finance becomes even more critical as you get closer to the VA loan limits.
+The amount you finance becomes even more critical as you get closer to the VA loan limits, if applicable.
 You don’t want to finance more than you can afford to pay off.

 While many veterans automatically assume VA loans are the best, you should compare the numbers before choosing a VA loan.